SEO Guide to Creating a Website Uptime Monitor Using Python

 It’s Sunday night.
 You’re lying in bed.
 Do you know if your website is up?

-In this intermediate tutorial, I’m going to show you how to create and automate a simple uptime monitor with email notifications using Python.
-For historical analysis, later on, we will store the data in MySQL.
-In addition to detecting if a site is up or down, we’ll also grab some quick speed data and basic TLS/SSL verification.
+In this intermediate tutorial, I’ll show you how to create and automate a simple uptime monitor with email notifications using Python.
+We’ll store historical data in MySQL for later analysis.
+In addition to detecting whether a site is up or down, we’ll capture basic speed metrics and TLS/SSL verification.

 Note: Placeholders exist in some of the code below where you need to fill in the details for your environment.